 Burger King Launches Meatless Impossible Burger In Canada

-is bringing the meatless Impossible Whopper to its Canadian branches.
-The burgers are made with a Impossible and served with tomatoes, onions, lettuce, non- mayonnaise, ketchup, and pickles on a toasted sesame seed bun.
+Burger King is bringing the meatless Impossible Whopper to its Canadian branches.
+The burgers are made with a plant-based Impossible Burger and served with tomatoes, onions, lettuce, non-vegan mayonnaise, ketchup, and pickles on a toasted sesame seed bun.

 Burger King does not claim that the burger is entirely plant-based because it shares cooking surfaces with animal products.
 With the new menu option, Burger King became the first fast-food chain in Canada to serve the Impossible Burger patty.